PROJECT · TOK0 / FIELD COMPRESSION UNIT

 • No clock reads, no random numbers, no environment lookups inside the pipeline.

-• Regexes are compiled once via lazy_static!.
-Same pattern set ⇒ same behavior across runs.
+• Regexes compile once via lazy_static!.
+Same pattern set, same behavior across runs.

-• Snapshot tests pin the byte-exact output of every rule against a real captured fixture.
+• Snapshot tests pin the byte-exact output of every rule against a real fixture.

-If you find an input that produces non-deterministic output, that is a bug — file an issue.
+If you find an input that produces non-deterministic output, that’s a bug.
+File an issue with the captured fixture.

 Where to tune it

-Most users never write a single line of pipeline config — the built-in TOML rules cover ~250 commands out of the box.
+Most users never write a line of pipeline config — the built-in rules cover ~250 commands.
 When you do need to override:

 • Project-local: drop a TOML rule in .tok0/filters/ (requires explicit trust — see Trust & safety).